 But there are many alternatives to withdrawing from work completely.
 For example, workers may transition to an “encore career” in their profession or elsewhere to use their skills in a new way.

-Several websites can help older workers find encore careers and deploy skills they spent decades acquiring and perfecting.
+Many remote jobs give older workers another chance to deploy skills they spent decades acquiring and perfecting.

 5. Retain social networks

 After decades of employment, co-workers may be among your closest friends.
 Leaving that world can be a shock to the system, and 43% of people over 60 reported feeling lonely on a regular basis, says U.S. News & World Report, citing a study from the University of California at San Francisco.